-The concept of the circumference of a circle is covered here along with the definition of the circumference of a circle, circumference formula (or perimeter of a circle formula) and method to know the circumference of a circle by using formula and physical method.
+The concept of a circle is covered here along with the definition of the circumference of a circle, formula and method to know the circumference by using formula and physical method.

-A circle is defined as a shape with all points at equidistant from a point at the center.
-The circle below is called as a circle A, because the center lies at point A. When you calculate the distance around a circle divided by the distance across a circle through its center, you will come close to a specific value based on the precision of your measuring technique.
+A circle is defined as a shape with all the points are equidistant from a point at the centre.
+The circle depicted below has its center lies at point A. When you calculate the distance around a circle divided by the distance across a circle through its center, you will come close to a specific value based on the precision of your measuring technique.
 The value is approximately 3.1415926535897… and we use a Greek letter π (pronounced as Pi) to describe this number.
 The value π is a non-terminating value.

 Definition of the Circumference of a Circle

 What is meant by the circumference of a circle?
 It is the one-dimensional linear measurement of the boundary across any two-dimensional circular surface.
-It follows the same principle behind finding the perimeter of any polygon which is why calculating the circumference of a circle is the same as finding its perimeter.
+It follows the same principle behind finding the perimeter of any polygon which is why calculating the circumference of a circle which is also known as the perimeter of a circle.

-For circle A (as given above), the circumference will be-
+For circle A (as given above), the circumference and the diameter will be-

 In other words, the distance surrounding a circle is known as the circumference of circle.
-The diameter is the distance across a circle through the center. π shows the ratio of the circumference of a circle to the diameter.
+The diameter is the distance across a circle through the center and it touches the two points of the circle circumference. π shows the ratio of the circumference of a circle to the diameter.
 Therefore, when you divide the circumference by the diameter for any circle, you obtain a value close enough to π.
 This relationship can be explained by the formula mentioned below.

 C/d = π